jdormit/looped-in/README.md

     $ make dev

 This will output a development build of the extension to `ext`.
-Additionally, it will start a [Figwheel](https://github.com/bhauman/lein-figwheel) session for the background and sidebar scripts, enabling live reloading and connecting a Clojurescript REPL to the sidebar script.
+Additionally, it will start a [Figwheel](https://github.com/bhauman/lein-figwheel) session for the background and sidebar scripts, enabling live reloading and connecting a ClojureScript REPL to the sidebar script.
 Due to strict content security policy for content scripts, Figwheel cannot be enabled for the content script.

 If you want a production build instead, run: